The Best Digital Marketing Books in 2024

 I love this book.
 Sean Ellis is a famous entrepreneur and angel investor that invented the term “growth hacking”.
 It was in an era when marketing was super fluffy and a lot of brands were wasting their time on theoretical branding campaigns that didn’t bring any results.

 This book presents the idea of cross-functional teams and fast testing and iteration loops that unlock hyper-growth.
-He also has some really great stories from the greatest brands out there - IBM, Walmart, Microsoft, LinkedIn, Facebook, and Uber.
+He also has some really great stories and practical branding strategies from the greatest brands out there - IBM, Walmart, Microsoft, LinkedIn, Facebook, and Uber.
 It’s a really easy and super inspirational read.

 6. Youtility – Jay Baer